Soft Language Prompts for Language Transfer: Results and Analyis

 \paragraph{Natural Language Inference.}

-The cross-lingual evaluation of the NLI task from Table~\ref{tab:nli-all} demonstrated the effectiveness of some proposed configurations for knowledge transfer.
-In particular, we mostly achieve superior results using the combination of language adapters along with soft task prompts in Czech and Slovak as target languages.
-This is not the case for Telugu, where without employing language representations, we consistently achieved the highest performance.
-This observation confirms previously identified findings on the question answering task.
-Furthermore, the high effect on the Telugu language observed in the cross-lingual evaluation is probably due to the fact that Telugu has been involved during instruction fine-tuning of mT5 to create the mT0 model and therefore the LLM is able to adapt better.
+The cross-lingual evaluation of the NLI task from Table~\ref{tab:nli-all} demonstrated the effectiveness of almost all proposed configurations for knowledge transfer.
+In particular, we mostly achieve superior results using the combination of language adapters with soft task prompts in Czech, Slovenian and Slovak as target languages.
+While for Swahili, Telugu and Urdu, the best performance was achieved without employing language representations.
+Furthermore, the high effect on the Romanian language observed in the cross-lingual evaluation is probably because Romanian has been involved during the training of mT5, but not as part of fine-tuning the mT0 model.

-Examining the six proposed configurations for transferring knowledge from a low-resource language to all others, we observed similar findings as in the case of Telugu, where configurations without language representations have the best performance, while still not outperforming the results obtained without any language and task representations: Overall performance mostly decreased.
+Across the six proposed configurations for transferring knowledge, we observed improvement for most languages.
+However, for Czech, Slovenian and Slovak, several configurations resulted in lower performance compared to inference-only baselines.
+Notably, for Slovenian, using Russian for the soft task prompt was the only configuration that outperformed the inference-only approach.
+Furthermore, the combination of language and task adapters for Slovenian resulted in the poorest performance, with an average deterioration of 63\%.

 \paragraph{Check-Worthy Claim Detection.}